Truth1984/thread_pool/README.md

     threads = if No. of cpu < 3, then 2, else (cpu No. * 2 - 2)
     importGlobal : import / require statement for every threads
-    waitMs: Main Thread Promise Checker, check if the pool is open }
+    waitMs: Main Thread Promise Checker, check if the pool is open
+    shareEnv: share process.env between all the threads, thread unsafe }
 ```